nkoep/nkoep.net/posts/adaboost-regressor.md

 The Wikipedia [article](https://en.wikipedia.org/wiki/Weighted_median) for the weighted median provides a good illustration of the principle.
-In short, the weights $w_t$ are interpreted as widths of the bars representing the values in our list of predictions.
+In short, the weights $w_t$ are interpreted as widths of the bars representing the values in our list of predictions in a bar plot.
-The weighted median is simply the value associated with the bar that we find when splitting the diagram in the middle.
+Then the weighted median is simply the value associated with the bar that we find when drawing a vertical line in the middle of the diagram.
-The following is a simple Python function that determines the weighted median of a 1-dimensional array, which serves as a basis for our estimator's `predict` method later on.
+The following is a simple Python function that determines the weighted median of a 1-dimensional array, which serves as the basis for our estimator's `predict` method later on.

 ```python